hnrymrtnz/billboardbirthday/README.md

         }
 ```

    In order to obtain the information I was looking for, I needed to create a method that would go onto the website, make a connection, and allow me to get any HTML that I needed.
-The process of doing this was a bit challenging as I had no clue where to begin using classes like URLConnection or BufferedReader, but I was ultimately able to get it to work.
+The process of doing this was a bit challenging using classes such as URLConnection and BufferedReader, but I was ultimately able to wrap my head around it.
 Here is the method I used:

 ```java
    public static String chartData(String link)